davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 Documentation takes a lot of different forms.
 Decision requests, diagrams, and just plain ol' word filled documents.
 Historically speaking, I have been guilty of being that developer that loathed documentation, waited until the last minute, and usually produced something that won't provide much help when it is actually needed.

-Since [working on v10 of my website][1] I wanted to explore this problem I have around documentation.
-Ultimately, documentation is _necessary_.
+Being a solution architect during the day, I wanted to apply some of my new found skills (and appreciation) for documentation while [working on v10 of my website][1].
+Ultimately, documentation is _necessary_, even on personal projects.
 If I think back to my own experience with my own projects, they can end up sitting on the shelve for a long time.
-When go back to revisit it, other than analyzing my own code (on prototype stuff) can be a serious time sink to even get things in a running state without decent documentation.
+When go back to revisit it, other than analyzing my own code (on prototype stuff) can be a serious time sink to even get things in a running state without any decent documentation.

-But how much too much?
-How detailed is too detailed, or not detailed enough?
-With the recent work I have putting into [v10 of my website][1], I wanted to explore this problem and figure out the "right amount" of documentation for my projects and kinds of documents are needed.

 ## What do you _need_?

 And I do mean _needed_ not _wanted_.
 Everyone _wants_ documentation of all kinds, but what does an audience of one (i.e., your future self) _need_ to get the project back off the shelve and into working order?

-This is how I approach documentation. **NEED MORE STUFF HERE**
+Like any good solution architect, I started to read, learn, and figure out what others consider "enough documentation" or "good documentation".
+I also spent time defining the problem I needed the documentation to solve, and landed on the following docs being "enough".

 ### README.md